GE Lightbulb Packaging

 This project is a strategic rebrand of an existing lightbulb product line, focused on improving shelf impact, usability, and environmental responsibility.
 By rethinking hierarchy, color, and material use, the packaging system makes key information immediately clear while reducing waste through minimal construction and FSC-certified recycled paper.
 The result is a bold, system-driven solution that stands out in a crowded retail environment while reinforcing the brand’s sustainability commitments.

-This project began with context.
-Before sketching, I visited a local home improvement store and photographed the lightbulb aisle to understand the real-world competitive landscape.
-What I found was a wall of visually restrained packaging, primarily black, white, and navy, with neutral typography and little hierarchy.
-Brands blurred together, and key details like wattage, lumens, and bulb type required close scrutiny.
-Nothing commanded attention or offered immediacy.
+This project began with contextual research.
+I visited a local home improvement store and photographed the lightbulb aisle to analyze the real-world competitive landscape.
+The aisle revealed a sea of visually restrained packaging, mostly navy and white, with neutral typography and minimal hierarchy.
+Products blended together, and critical information like wattage, lumens, and bulb type required close inspection.
+Nothing commanded attention.
+Nothing offered immediacy.
+Nothing stood out.